tobiasdigital/blueprints-learn.en/help/blueprints/data-science/overview.md

 ---
-title: Data Science and Profile Enrichment Blueprint
+title: Data Science and AI/ML Profile Enrichment Blueprint
-description: AI/ML driven insights
+description: This blueprint shows how Adobe Experience Platform's Data Science Workspace can use data within Experience Platform to train, deploy, and score models to provide machine learning insights from the data.
-solution: Experience Platform
+solution: Experience Platform, Data Collection
-kt:
+kt: 7203
 thumbnail:
 ---